Thank you for your interest in graduate work at the Bren School at UCSB. You

 and about my students, staff, research projects and publications at http://www.biogeog.ucsb.edu.

 At the Bren School I teach graduate courses in Applied Ecology, Landscape Ecology, Conservation Planning, and Biodiversity Field Survey Methods.
 Research in my lab is concerned with large-scale patterns in and controls on the distribution of species and with developing strategies for conserving native biodiversity.
 We make heavy use of digital remote sensing, GIS, and spatial analytical methods to conduct this research.

 Since July 2011 I have been the Director of the National Center for Ecological Analysis and Synthesis (NCEAS) in downtown Santa Barbara.
-As a result, I will be teaching a limited schedule at the Bren School.
+As a result, I have had to cut back on my teaching and research.

 For the next several years I anticipate pursuing the following lines of